behnam-yousefi/MNDA/Supplementary_File.md

 The final step is to assess the significance of the calculated distances.
 The current implementation of the MNDA considers two conditions:
 a. two-layer network case corresponding to two (paired/unpaired) conditions (e.g. healthy-disease); \
 b. multi-layer network case (e.g. individual specific networks – ISNs) with two matched groups (e.g. before treatment-after treatment). \
 In the two-layer network case, each node pair corresponds to a distance measure and its significance is assessed on the basis of a null distribution.
-On the other hand, each node pair in the multi-layer network case corresponds to a set of distances across all the individuals, that are classified into two groups.
+On the other hand, each node pair in the multi-layer network case corresponds to a set of distances across all the individuals that are classified into two groups.
 Therefore, for each node pair, the distances can be classified into two sets and a two sample test (e.g. t-test of Wilcoxon-test) can be used for significance assessment.

 ## 2. Implementation in R
 ### 2.1.
 Installation
-Inatall from CRAN
+Install from CRAN
 `````{R}
 install.packages("mnda")
 `````
-Inatall the latest version from GitHub
+Install the latest version from GitHub
 `````{R}
 devtools::install_github("behnam-yousefi/MNDA/package/mnda")
 `````